-Although annual vaccination is recommended for HCP and is a high priority for reducing morbidity associated with influenza in health-care settings and for expanding influenza vaccine use (338-340), national survey data demonstrated a vaccination coverage level of only 42% among HCP during the 2005-06 season (Table 3).
-Vaccination of HCP has been associated with reduced work absenteeism (286) and with fewer deaths among nursing home patients (292,293) and elderly hospitalized patients (294).
-Factors associated with a higher rate of influenza vaccination among HCP include older age, being a hospital employee, having employer provided health-care insurance, having had pneumococcal or hepatitis B vaccination in the past, or having visited a health-care professional during the preceding year.
-Non-Hispanic black HCP were less likely than non-Hispanic white HCP to be vaccinated (341).
-Beliefs that are frequently cited by HCP who decline vaccination include doubts about the risk for influenza and the need for vaccination, concerns about vaccine effectiveness and side effects, and dislike of injections (342).
+3).
+Vaccination of HCP has been associated with reduced work absenteeism (300) and with fewer deaths among nursing home patients (305,307) and elderly hospitalized patients (308).
+Factors associated with a higher rate of influenza vaccination among HCP include older age, being a hospital employee, having employer-provided health-care insurance, having had pneumococcal or hepatitis B vaccination in the past, or having visited a health-care professional during the preceding year.
+Non-Hispanic black HCP were less likely than non-Hispanic white HCP to be vaccinated (361).
+HCP who decline vaccination frequently express doubts about the risk for influenza and the need for vaccination, are concerned about vaccine effectiveness and side effects, and dislike injections (362).

-Vaccine coverage among pregnant women has not increased significantly during the preceding decade.
-(343).
-Only 12% and 13% of pregnant women participating in the 2006 and 2007 NHIS reported vaccination during the 2005-06 and 2006-07 seasons, respectively, excluding pregnant women who reported diabetes, heart disease, lung disease, and other selected high-risk conditions (Table 3).
-In a study of influenza vaccine acceptance by pregnant women, 71% of those who were offered the vaccine chose to be vaccinated (344).
-However, a 1999 survey of obstetricians and gynecologists determined that only 39% administered influenza vaccine to obstetric patients in their practices, although 86% agreed that pregnant women's risk for influenza-related morbidity and mortality increases during the last two trimesters (345).
+Vaccine coverage among pregnant women increased during the 2007-08 influenza season with 24% of pregnant women reporting vaccination, excluding pregnant women who reported diabetes, heart disease, lung disease, and other selected high-risk conditions (Table 3).
+However, the sample size is small, and the increase in coverage compared with previous seasons was not statistically significant.
+In a study of influenza vaccine acceptance by pregnant women, 71% of those who were offered the vaccine chose to be vaccinated (363).
+However, a 1999 survey of obstetricians and gynecologists determined that only 39% administered influenza vaccine to obstetric patients in their practices, although 86% agreed that pregnant women's risk for influenza-related morbidity and mortality increases during the last two trimesters (364).

 Influenza vaccination coverage in all groups recommended for vaccination remains suboptimal.
 Despite the timing of the peak of influenza disease, administration of vaccine decreases substantially after November.
 According to results from the NHIS regarding the two most recent influenza seasons for which these data are available, approximately 84% of all influenza vaccination were administered during September-November.
-Among persons aged ≥65 years, the percentage of September-November vaccinations was 92% (346).
-Because many persons recommended for vaccination remain unvaccinated at the end of November, CDC encourages public health partners and health-care providers to conduct vaccination clinics and other activities that promote influenza vaccination annually during National Influenza Vaccination Week and throughout the remainder of the influenza season.
+Among persons aged ≥ 65 years, the percentage of September-November vaccinations was 92% (365).
+Because many persons recommended for vaccination remain unvaccinated at the end of November, CDC encourages public health partners and health-care providers to conduct vaccination clinics and other activities that promote seasonal influenza vaccination annually during National Influenza Vaccination Week (December 6-12, 2009) and throughout the remainder of the influenza season.

-Self-report of influenza vaccination among adults, compared with determining vaccination status from the medical record, is a sensitive and specific source of information (347).
-Patient self-reports should be accepted as evidence of influenza vaccination in clinical practice (347).
+Self-report of influenza vaccination among adults compared with determining vaccination status from the medical record, is a sensitive and specific source of information (366,367).
+Patient self-reports should be accepted as evidence of influenza vaccination in clinical practice (367).
 However, information on the validity of parents' reports of pediatric influenza vaccination is not yet available.

-Recommendations for Using TIV and LAIV During the 2008-09 Influenza Season
+Recommendations for Using TIV and LAIV During the 2009-10 Influenza Season

-Both TIV and LAIV prepared for the 2008-09 season will include A/Brisbane/59/2007 (H1N1)-like, A/Brisbane/10/2007 (H3N2)-like, and B/Florida/4/2006-like antigens.
-These viruses will be used because they are representative of influenza viruses that are forecasted to be circulating in the United States during the 2008-09 influenza season and have favorable growth properties in eggs.
+Both TIV and LAIV prepared for the 2009-10 season will include A/Brisbane/59/2007 (H1N1)-like, A/ Brisbane/10/2007 (H3N2)-like, and B/Brisbane/60/2008-like antigens.
+The influenza B virus component of the 2009-10 vaccine is from the Victoria lineage (368).
+These viruses will be used because they are representative of seasonal influenza viruses that are predicted to be circulating in the United States during the 2009-10 influenza season and have favorable growth properties in eggs.
+Seasonal influenza vaccines are not expected to provide substantial protection against infection with the recently identified novel influenza A (H1N1) (318), and guidance for the prevention of infection against this virus will be published separately.